Sights in Schmalkalden - explore Thuringia's beautiful south-west on a weekend

 The castle church, which regularly hosts concerts, is particularly pretty.
 The center of attention: one of the oldest Renaissance organs in Central Europe that can still be played.
 We were lucky enough to see the organist preparing for the evening during our visit; it sounded amazing!

-The Thuringian Forest and the low mountain range surrounding the city are in the immediate vicinity - there's plenty to see here too!
+The Thuringian Forest and the low mountain range around the city are ideally located in the immediate vicinity.
+There is also plenty to see here.
+There are many hiking trails to explore the region.
+We have picked out the following hike:

-A magnificent circular hiking trail leads from the neighboring village of Floh to the small, picturesque Bergsee Ebertswiese.
+A magnificent circular hiking trail leads from the neighbouring village of Floh to the small, picturesque mountain lake Ebertswiese.

-The almost 12-kilometre route leads over the Maßkopf, situated at an altitude of 590 meters, with an impressive view of the valley, through the dense fir forest, steadily uphill, until the cool water of the lake brings the necessary cooling.
+After crossing the Maßkopf, at an elevation of 590 metres, the 12-kilometre hiking trail continues through the dense fir forest, gradually ascending until the refreshing waters of the lake provide the necessary cooling.

-After splashing around, Kurti's Baude tempts you in with a bratwurst and a pint of beer before heading back downhill over mountains and meadows to Floh.
+After a dip in the lake, Kurti's Baude is a tempting place to stop for a bratwurst and a pint of beer before heading back downhill over mountains and meadows to Floh.

-In addition to this somewhat challenging route, however, there are numerous other hiking trails through the region - it is best to find out more at the tourist center or on the Internet.
+In addition to this somewhat challenging route, there are numerous other hiking trails through the region - it's best to find out more at the tourist centre or on the internet.

 It's not just the narrow, sometimes hair-raising corridors and tools that illustrate what a drudgery it was back then, real natural phenomena also delight the eye: for example, fluorescent rock can be found here using short-wave UV light.
 Unique in the world!